First-principles reasoning selects for explanatory reach over adaptive fit

 - mechanistic constraints make Popperian KB recommendations actionable — extends: Deutsch and Popper are allied — explanatory knowledge is the kind criticism can test; falsifier blocks operationalize one of the three tests

-- computational-model — exemplifies: PL concepts reaching into KB design is explanatory reach in action
+- computational-model — exemplifies: Programming-language concepts reaching into KB design is explanatory reach in action

 - information value is observer-relative because extraction requires computation — complements: reach means the explanation makes structure accessible to observers in multiple contexts, not just the original one